- If Not Us, Then Who? Michael Westwood (clarinet), Erika Nielsen (cello), Gregory Millar (piano) 10:27

-- Whistleblower Frank Horvat (electric piano), Jamie Thompson (flute), Erika Nielsen (cello), Daniel Morphy (marimba) Buy on iTunes 09:55
+- Whistleblower Frank Horvat (electric piano), Jamie Thompson (flute), Erika Nielsen (cello), Daniel Morphy (marimba) 09:55

 Thanks to Rick Sacks and Daniel Morphy for scoring help.
 Special thanks to Alex and Yury for telling their stories and to Yeb Sano for keeping up the fight.
 This album is dedicated to all who strive to make the world just.